Why employee health affects marketing

 We all know that if a product or service is marketed well and to the right audiences, conversion rates should be high, however, if the experience is poor, it stands to reason that the sale could fall through.
 So whilst your process and your physical evidence might live up to expectation, an interaction with a staff member who is not feeling happy may lose the sale.

-NHS statistics now show that one in four adults, and one in four children experience mental illness.
+NHS statistics for 2019 showed that one in four adults, and one in four children experience mental illness.
 In addition, the results of a CIPD survey carried out in 2019 on over 1,000 businesses reported that just one fifth of employees feel well informed about the support available to them on mental health issues.

 But, it really isn’t about the commercial reasons for looking after your staff, there is a fundamental duty of care to ensure the mental wellbeing and health of your employees is looked after.